morrownr/88x2bu-20210702/Bridged_Wireless_Access_Point.md

 Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
-The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supple a total of 1200 mA of power to all attached devices.
+The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supply a total of 1200 mA of power total divided between all attached devices.

 Note: The Alfa AWUS036ACM adapter, a mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
 Testing with a meter